Wendy Vitter

-Wendy Baldwin Vitter (née Wendy Lee Freret Baldwin; born 1961) is the chief United States district judge of the United States District Court for the Eastern District of Louisiana.
+Wendy Baldwin Vitter (born 1961) is the chief United States district judge of the United States District Court for the Eastern District of Louisiana.

 Education

 Vitter earned a Bachelor of Arts from Sam Houston State University and a Juris Doctor from Tulane University Law School.

 Career

 Upon graduation from law school, she served as a law clerk in the Orleans Parish District Attorney's office and eventually rose to chief of the felony trials division.
 There, she prosecuted over 100 jury trials, primarily homicide cases.
 Former New Orleans District Attorney Harry Connick Sr. called Vitter "honest, impartial and an outstanding legal scholar with plenty of courtroom experience."
 Later she practiced at a boutique litigation firm specializing in maritime law and other matters.

 Vitter worked as the General Counsel of the Roman Catholic Archdiocese of New Orleans from 2012 to 2019, representing the body in all legal matters.